Contributions to New York State charities

 - whether you occupy residential property in the state, and

 - where your items of personal significance are located.

 See Income tax definitions for more information on residency.

 All charitable contributions must be made to a qualified charity.
-To view a comprehensive list of qualified charitable organizations in New York State, visit IRS: Charities & Non-Profits A-Z Site Index or New York State Office of the Attorney General: CharitiesNYS.com.
+To view a comprehensive list of qualified charitable organizations in New York State, visit the IRS Charities and non-profits index or New York State Office of the Attorney General: CharitiesNYS.com.